 COVID-19 CULTURAL Resources

-We are holding weekly video calls on Mondays from 3:30 to 4 p.m. to discuss the impacts of COVID-19 on the cultural sector, available relief, and inspirational stories.
+We are holding video calls every two weeks on Mondays at 3:30 p.m. to discuss the impacts of COVID-19 on the cultural sector, available relief, and inspirational stories.
 All are invited to join.
 Our partners are Utah Department of Heritage & Arts; Utah Cultural Alliance; Utah Humanities; Utah Museums Association; and local arts agency partners throughout the state.

 Additional Resources from Utah Division of Arts & Museums

-> With the Utah Museums Association, we are facilitating online conversations every Tuesday and Friday at 2 p.m. to share ideas about timely topics relevant to the museum community.
-If you have suggestions for topics or would be willing to lead a topic, please let us know by filling out this form.
+With the Utah Museums Association, we are facilitating online conversations every Friday at 2 p.m. to share ideas.
+If you have suggestions for topics or would be willing to lead a topic, please fill out this form.

 Resources for Cultural Organizations